 Back in the 1970s, scientists identified fat as a major risk toward heart disease.
 The idea was that fat turned into cholesterol and high cholesterol caused heart disease.
 In the 1990s, scientists realized that there are two types of cholesterol in the body: the high-density lipoprotein (HDL) particles, often called “good” cholesterol; and the low-density lipoprotein (LDL) particles, often referred to as the “bad” cholesterol.
 We were warned to avoid saturated fats like butter, cheese and meat because these foods contained the “bad” cholesterol which aggressively increases levels of LDLs, thus increasing our risk for cardiovascular disease.

-Avocados: Avocados contain mono and polyunsaturated fat, and are rich in heart-healthy Omega-3s.
-One-fifth of a medium avocado has 50 calories and provides ample amounts of fiber, potassium and magnesium.
+- Avocados: Avocados contain mono and polyunsaturated fat, and are rich in heart-healthy omega-3s.
+1/5 of a medium avocado has 50 calories and provides ample amounts of fiber, potassium and magnesium.

-Dairy: Full fat dairy slows the breakdown of lactose—a milk sugar—in the liver.
+- Dairy: Full-fat dairy slows the breakdown of lactose—a milk sugar—in the liver.
 Without fat, lactose is digested much more quickly; the liver converts the sugar to fat, resulting in weight gain.
-Elevated insulin levels and increased weight gain may increase risk of cardiovascular disease and strokes.
+Elevated insulin levels and increased weight gain may increase the risk of cardiovascular disease and strokes.